raffaelespazzoli/openshift-externalDNS/README.md

-# install a self-hosted global load balancer
+# Install a self-hosted global load balancer

 These are the instrctions to install a self-hosted global load balancer based on external-DNS and coredns.
 We assume you have already installed federation.
 You can do it following these [instructions](https://github.com/raffaelespazzoli/openshift-federation).